yuhang2685/Neural-Sentiment-Analysis/README.md

 ## Future Work

-We will continue to explore how to improve the accuracy, such as data cleaning, stemming, URL, handle, transfer learning the word embedding etc..
+We will continue to explore how to improve the accuracy, such as more complexed NN, data cleaning, stemming, removing URL, removing handle, replacing emoji with word, transfer learning the word embedding etc..